-What I am doing with my support: I will be attending the 8th International Young Water Professionals Conference in Cape Town, South Africa, during 10 to 13 December 2017.
-This conference will bring together water, environment and other related young professionals from around the globe to provide them with capacity building and skills development opportunities.
-Along with attending several professional sessions, I am helping to organise a team for the workshop “Building the next generation of Water-Wise Leaders.”
-The aim of this workshop is to impart knowledge on the principles of water wise cities and to develop a network of connected individuals driving change in their cities and sharing experiences.
+What I did with my support: I attended the 8th International Young Water Professionals Conference in Cape Town, South Africa, during 10 to 13 December 2017.
+This conference brought together water, environment and other related young professionals from around the globe to provide them with capacity building and skills development opportunities.
+Along with attending several professional sessions, I helped to organise a team for the workshop “Building the next generation of Water-Wise Leaders.”
+The aim of this workshop was to impart knowledge on the principles of water wise cities and to develop a network of connected individuals driving change in their cities and sharing experiences.

-What’s next: The conference will provide a unique platform for me to deepen my knowledge, engage with diverse stakeholders and network with a diverse group of water industry experts and colleagues from around the globe for future collaboration.
-Being part of Future Earth network, I will be able to engage and promote its activities and mission among young professionals from all over the world that will potentially lead to future participation and collaboration.
+What’s next: The conference provided a unique platform for me to deepen my knowledge, engage with diverse stakeholders and network with a diverse group of water industry experts and colleagues from around the globe for future collaboration.
+Being part of Future Earth network, I was able to engage and promote its activities and mission among young professionals from all over the world that will potentially lead to future participation and collaboration.

-What I am doing with my support: I got a waived fee to attend the 2017 International Conference on Sustainability Science in Stockholm.
-Attending this conference will allow me to integrate my work into a sustainability science framework and to participate in Future Earth’s Knowledge-Actions Networks.
+What I did with my support: I got a waived fee to attend the 2017 International Conference on Sustainability Science in Stockholm.
+Attending this conference allowed me to integrate my work into a sustainability science framework and participate in Future Earth’s Knowledge-Actions Networks.

-What’s next: This new knowledge and network will be essential to develop my research interests within the frame of sustainability science and to foster social equity in the conservation of nature as part of the Future Earth initiative.
+What’s next: This new knowledge and network was essential for developing my research interests within the frame of sustainability science and to foster social equity in the conservation of nature as part of the Future Earth initiative.

 What’s next: This series of meetings offered early career researchers and, in particular, the Future Earth Working Group of the Early Career Network of Networks, the opportunity to join forces with international research and policy communities, in what can be regarded the waking times of transdisciplinary ocean science.
 Back in Brazil, I am left with high expectations.
 I also have renewed enthusiasm and knowledge to support the connection of the global research and policy communities’ vast, but still largely fragmented, knowledge and action capacities into coherent narratives of change towards ocean sustainability at multiple levels.
 The upcoming work of Future Earth’s Ocean Knowledge-Action Network will offer a vibrant, international platform to leverage the contribution of early career researchers and professionals in the upcoming years.

 What’s next: In the future, I will work on developing a post-doc in collaboration with a scientist from the University of Adelaide.
 Additionally, I would like to suggest that Future Earth become associated with YETI.
 This group consists of young researchers in the field of ecology and conservation in India.
-The next YETI conference will most likely be during December 2017 or January 2018.
+The next YETI conference will take place in January 2018.
 This will provide a wonderful opportunity for engaging with the vast fraternity of Indian sustainability researchers.

 I have been involved in Future earth activities on evidence and policy, including around the Water-Energy-Food Nexus.
 I was also involved in the first scoping workshop organised by Future Earth on the development of an integrative Ocean Knowledge-Action Network in 2016.

-What I am doing with my support: In June 2017, I highlighted Future Earth’s activities, including the outcomes of the aforementioned workshop, at the Intergovernmental Oceanographic Commission (IOC) of UNESCO Regional Training and Research Center on Ocean Dynamics and Climate in China.
+What I did with my support: In June 2017, I highlighted Future Earth’s activities, including the outcomes of the aforementioned workshop, at the Intergovernmental Oceanographic Commission (IOC) of UNESCO Regional Training and Research Center on Ocean Dynamics and Climate in China.

-What’s next: I will present on the Water-Energy-Food Nexus at the upcoming 5th iLEAPS International Science Conference in Oxford, UK, and its associated workshop on “Effective Communication for Effective Science.”
-This will allow me to engage within the iLEAPS early career researchers network to promote and progress the Future Earth Knowledge-Action Network.
+What’s next: I presented on the Water-Energy-Food Nexus at the 5th iLEAPS International Science Conference in Oxford, UK, and its associated workshop on “Effective Communication for Effective Science.”
+This allowed me to engage within the iLEAPS early career researchers network to promote and progress the Future Earth Knowledge-Action Network.

 About me: I am a spatial ecologist researcher from Australia’s Centre of Excellence for Environmental Decisions interested in the science-policy interface for ecosystem services and biodiversity to inform land and seascape planning.
 I just completed a Ph.D. in Conservation Science, and my thesis focused on synthesising ecosystem services research to provide evidence that can be used to improve environmental decision-making.
 By applying decision support tools like scenario analysis and spatial planning approaches, I explore trade-offs and prioritise management alternatives that balance conservation, development and social objectives.
 My research aims to inform international and national conservation policy on best practices to manage multi-functional land and seascapes for the sustainable provision of ecosystem services.

-What I am doing with my support: I will attend the Future Earth Natural Assets Knowledge-Action Network definition workshop in Bern, Switzerland, on 12 to 13 September 2017.
-I will attend to this workshop as part of a small team of researchers who are conducting a literature review on the terms “natural assets,” “natural capital,” “nature-based solutions” and “ecosystem services.”
+What I did with my support: I attended the Future Earth Natural Assets Knowledge-Action Network definition workshop in Bern, Switzerland, on 12 to 13 September 2017.
+I attended this workshop as part of a small team of researchers who are conducting a literature review on the terms “natural assets,” “natural capital,” “nature-based solutions” and “ecosystem services.”

-What's next: This experience will be very advantageous for my career as an early stage researcher because I will have the opportunity to collaborate and network with fellow researchers and practitioners who are working towards global environmental sustainability.
+What's next: This experience was very advantageous for my career as an early stage researcher because I had the opportunity to collaborate and network with fellow researchers and practitioners who are working towards global environmental sustainability.